Archive for the ‘Programme’ Category

 Launch Event: Wednesday 24 April 6 – 8pm | All Welcome

-Thomas Pausz’ solo show, Haunted Ecologies, intersects the research fields of media, ecology, and ‘hauntology’ – the understanding that our perception of contemporary environment and culture is always haunted by spectres of the past, and by hopes and visions of the future – to propose an immersive installation echoing the transformations of local ecosystems in the vicinity of Stanley Picker Gallery.
+Stanley Picker Fellow Thomas Pausz’ solo show Haunted Ecologies intersects the research fields of media, ecology and ‘hauntology’ – the understanding that our perception of contemporary environment and culture is always haunted by spectres of the past and by hopes and visions of the future – to propose an immersive installation echoing the transformations of local ecosystems.

 Public Events